Tyler Stephenson Player Props: Reds vs. Athletics

 Athletics Pitching Rankings

-- The Athletics pitching staff is last in the league with a collective 7.6 strikeouts per nine innings.
+- The 7.4 strikeouts per nine innings put together by the Athletics pitching staff ranks last in MLB.

-- The Athletics' 8.01 team ERA ranks last among all league pitching staffs.
+- The Athletics have an 8.05 team ERA that ranks last among all MLB pitching staffs.

-- Athletics pitchers combine to allow 47 total home runs at a rate of 1.8 per game (most in baseball).
+- Athletics pitchers combine to allow 48 total home runs at a clip of 1.8 per game (most in the league).

+- Muller gets the start for the Athletics, his sixth of the season.
+He is 0-2 with a 7.23 ERA and 17 strikeouts through 23 2/3 innings pitched.

+- In his last appearance on Sunday against the Texas Rangers, the lefty tossed five innings, giving up four earned runs while surrendering seven hits.

 © 2023 Data Skrive.
 All rights reserved.